Mathison/Yelp-Restaurant-Photo-Classification/README.md

 ## Code organization

-* `FeatureExtraction.ipynb` Implementing feature extraction discribed in section 2.1 of our report and save feature vectors
-* `Train_model.ipynb` Train our model discribed in section 2.2 of our report and generate training progress images
+* `Train_model.ipynb` Implementing feature extraction discribed in section 2.1 of our report and save feature vectors.
+It also trains our * model discribed in section 2.2 of our report and generate training progress images ploted in section 5.1.1 of our report.
 * `ViewPhotoLabels.ipynb` Use our pretrained model to label individual images and show images ploted in section 5.2.1 of our report

 ## Authors